Azure/plato/examples/deploy-agent/README.md

     - Change the variable ``CHECKPOINT_FOLDER`` to the name of the folder containing your RLlib checkpoints.
     - Please note that ``CHECKPOINT_FOLDER`` must be the name of the folder inside ``checkpoints`` that contains the trained agent.
     - Modify the `observation_space` and `action_space` variables to be the same as in your simulation environment used for training the agent.
+    - Change value of the ``name_env`` and make it equal to the one used for registering the simulation environment at training.

 3. Change package versions in `requirements.txt` to match your training environment.
 Pay particular attention to the ``ray``, ``tensorflow``,